 Many Wisconsin police departments have mandatory arrest policies when someone is accused of domestic violence.
 You should use your right to stay silent and contact a criminal defense lawyer as soon as possible after your arrest.
 You will have a court appearance where bail is set and a no-contact order is issued.

 The costs involved can include cash bail, fines, attorney’s fees and missing wages while attending court appearances or trial.
-Lawyer Jeffrey Kippa can help with these court dates and make sure the overall process goes more smoothly, which can help save you time and money.
+Lawyer Jeffrey Kippa and team can help with these court dates and make sure the overall process goes more smoothly, which can help save you time and money.

 Call today or use the simple online form to set up your free consultation with J. Kippa Law, LLC.
 You can come to the local office in Appleton, Wisconsin, or consult via phone.
 Jeffrey Kippa serves clients in Green Bay and Oshkosh and throughout Wisconsin in all criminal law matters.